The Prince Edward Island mussel industry is Canada's top producer and exporter

 of rope cultured blue mussels.
 PEI has earned its reputation for high quality standards based on the diligence and pride of Island growers, processors and industry stakeholders.

-- There are approximately 130 mussel growers on PEI who farm 11,000 surface acres.
+- There are over 90 mussel growers on PEI who farm 11,000 surface acres.

 - PEI accounts for 80 per cent of Canadian mussel production.

-- PEI's aquaculture industry contributes over $60 million to the Island economy, with more than $11 million paid in salaries annually.
+- PEI's aquaculture industry contributes approximately $60 million to the Island economy, with more than $11 million paid in salaries annually.

 PEI blue mussels grow naturally in our nutrient-rich waters, and are self-sustained with no feed or additives.
 Using the longline system, our farming process consists of naturally collected mussel seed being placed in mesh sleeves which are suspended in the water column.
 This longline system provides PEI mussels with: